 If your camper is staying for more than two weeks, they will be able to call home during the intersession weekend.

 Laundry, Bedding and Toiletries

 All of our campers must be covered by medical insurance while attending camp.
-If you're current insurance doesn't cover your campers stay in America, we recommend travel insurance with adequate coverage should a potentially large medical expense be required.
+If your current insurance doesn't cover your camper's stay in America, we recommend travel insurance with adequate coverage should a potentially large medical expense be required.